tsle1-ua/SI/dataset_propio/ciervo/README.md

-Place images of class ciervo here.
+This folder contains 32x32 sample images for the CIFAR-10 class **ciervo**.